Government extends AGM help to mutual societies

 The legislation gives societies legal certainty and comfort if they need to breach their rules, and usual good co-operative practice, by:

 - Holding their AGMs and GMs in ways that restrict in-person participation

 - Holding their AGMs and GMs with online participation

 - Delaying their AGMs and GMs

-The Department for Business, Energy and Industrial Strategy and the Financial Reporting Council have updated their information sheet to reflect the fact that societies are now going to be included.
+The Department for Business, Energy and Industrial Strategy and the Financial Reporting Council have updated their information sheet to reflect the inclusion of societies.
 We advise society secretaries to read this document carefully.